Dual-Life/Time-Piece/README.md

 ### Default Values for Partial Dates

-When parsing incomplete date strings, you can provide defaults for missing components:
+When parsing incomplete date strings, you can provide defaults for missing components in a few ways:

 #### Supported Default Types